 You have the right to say that you are unhappy with your services or, supports, or the staff who provide them, by filing a "grievance."
 Examples of grievances include but are not limited to: if you are not happy with an aspect of how an office is run, or if you are having a problem with the staff working with you and you want a new provider.
-You can file a grievance any time by calling, visiting, or writing to your local CMHSP or SWMBH Customer Services Office.
-Assistance is available in the filing process by contacting your local CMHSP or SWMBH Customer Services office as noted in Section 2 of this handbook.
+You can file a grievance any time by calling, visiting, or writing to your local Customer Services Office.
+Assistance is available in the filing process by contacting your local Customer Services office as noted in Section 2 of this handbook.
 In most cases, your grievance will be resolved within 90-calendar days from the date the CMHSP or SWMBH receives your grievance.
-If you do not receive a response within 90 calendar days, your grievance is then considered deemed exhausted and you can file a State Fair Hearing.
 You will be given detailed information about grievance and appeal processes when you first start services and then again annually.
-You may ask for this information at any time by contacting our Customer Services staff.
+You may ask for this information at any time by contacting the Customer Services staff.